From the FAQ:

 Use this process to determine if you have a first edition:

-1. ModernLib members should always check the BookNote for a specific title and skip step 2.
+1. Check the BookNote for a specific title.

 4. Verify the book's date using Barry Neavill's Dating Key.

-5. To verify binding dates, use the binding sections of The Guide and the Quick Guide to Binding Styles on this Website.
+To verify binding dates, use the Quick Guide to Binding Styles on this Website.
 (For a more detailed explication of older binding types, see John Krygier's article Modern Library Dust Jackets and Bindings: 1917-1939.)

 Identifying the first editions of the numbered paperbacks (as opposed to the College Edition paperbacks) is more straightforward: If the number of a Modern Library paperback is the same as the highest number in the list of titles in the series, it's a first.
 And it's usually a first if the title is one of the 3 or 4 highest numbers in the list since several Modern Library Paperback titles were usually published together.
 To be sure, use Neavill's Paperback Dating Key.
 For a further discussion of the topic, see Barry Neavill's article in Edition #46, page 3, of The Modern Library Collector, reviewed elsewhere on ModernLib.